databrickslabs/ucx/docs/content/docs/process/table_migration.md

     migrate-tables -- 3rd --> mt_ctas_wf
 ```

-The [table migration workflows](#table-migration-workflow) can be triggered using the [`migrate-tables` command](#migrate-tables-command) or by
+The [table migration workflows](docs/reference/workflows/table_migration.md) can be triggered using the [`migrate-tables` command](docs/reference/commands/table.md#migrate-tables-command) or by
 starting the workflows from the workspace UI manually.

+{{< callout type="info" >}}
-The table migration workflows are designed to minimize data
-copying and to maintain metadata while allowing users to choose preferred strategies where possible.
-Chose the
+The table migration workflows are designed to minimize data copying and to maintain metadata while allowing users to choose preferred strategies where possible.
+{{< /callout >}}

-strategies for migrating tables using the table below:
+Chose the strategies for migrating tables using the table below:

 | Object Type           | Description                                                                                            | Upgrade Method                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 |-----------------------|--------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|